dyno-might/dyno-might.github.io/about.md

 * [Comparative advantage and when to blow up your island](2020/09/11/comparative-advantage-and-when-to-blow-up-your-island/)
 * [In defense of Myers-Briggs](/in-defense-of-myers-briggs.html)

-Not popular but I think they should be:
+Not popular, but I wish they were:
 * [What I learned from reading about writing](2021/02/07/writing-as-a-craft/)
 * [Why I'm skeptical of universal basic income](2020/12/03/why-im-skeptical-of-UBI/)